Surfboard wax

 Surfboard wax (also known as surfwax) is a formulation of natural and/or synthetic wax for application to the deck of a surfboard, bodyboard, or skimboard, to keep the surfer from slipping off the board when paddling out or riding a wave.
 It is also used to increase grip on the paddle of a surf kayak or dragon boat.

 Surfboard wax is generally composed of a mixture of paraffin, beeswax or other hard waxes; petroleum jelly can also be added to create a softer wax.
-Often exotic scents like coconut or bubblegum are added to give the wax an attractive scent.
-There are also natural alternatives available containing only organic substances like beeswax, vegetable oils (such as coconut or hemp oil), pine resin, tree pulp and natural essential oils.
-Many different commercial brands and varieties of surfboard wax optimized for different climates and water temperatures may be found at a surf shop.
+Often scents like coconut or bubblegum are added.
+There are natural alternatives which contain only organic substances like beeswax, vegetable oils (such as coconut or hemp oil), pine resin, tree pulp and natural essential oils.
+There are surfboard wax formulations designed for various climates and water temperatures.

 Removal

 A plastic scraper (typically found on the back of a wax comb) can be used to remove surfboard wax in large chunks.
 Residual wax that has not been removed by scraping can be removed with a soft cloth, either on its own or in combination with (for example) coconut oil.
 Various commercial solvents are also available but can damage the surfboard or its detailing.
 Surfers will also sometimes intentionally allow surfboard wax to melt in the sun, making the wax easier to remove.